A Survey for Federated Learning Evaluations: Goals and Measures: FedEval: A Platform for FL System Evaluation

-The platform uses \textit{Docker} container technology to simulate the server and clients (each participant is a container) and socket IO for communication, which ensures that the simulation imitates real-world FL application scenarios.
+With appropriate client simulation, resource control, and \hlminor{efficiency} measurements, the other metrics could be easily obtained.
+For example, the straggler evaluation in the utility could also be done by allocating clients with heterogeneous computing or networking resources.
 The entire system is open-sourced, and the essential components, such as datasets, ML models, and FL strategies, can be easily used or self-defined.
-Researchers can easily implement their new FL method ideas and evaluate them with FedEval (e.g., \textit{FedSVD} \cite{FedSVD}).
+Researchers can easily implement their new FL method ideas and evaluate them with FedEval (\eg, \textit{FedSVD} \cite{FedSVD}).

-An important characteristic of FedEval is its capability to evaluate an FL algorithm's performance from a holistic perspective including utility, efficiency, and security \& privacy.
-We have tested representative FL algorithms, including FedSGD~\cite{mcmahan2017communication}, FedAvg~\cite{mcmahan2017communication}, FedProx~\cite{FedProx}, FedOpt~\cite{reddi2020adaptive}, etc. \Cref{fig:fedeval_efficiency_evaluation} shows the efficiency comparison of these four algorithms regarding the communication rounds, communication amounts, and time consumption.
-Overall, the evaluation results are presented in a radar chart (Figure~\ref{fig:rader_charts}), which highlights the unique strengths and weaknesses of each algorithm.
-Neglecting a comprehensive evaluation of FL algorithms may lead to misunderstandings regarding their true characteristics.
-As an example, while both FedProx and FedOpt exhibit improved efficiency over pioneering FL algorithms such as FedSGD and FedAvg, they perform differently in other dimensions.
-Specifically, from a utility standpoint, FedProx prioritizes robustness while FedOpt prioritizes effectiveness.
-For a thorough description of FedEval and detailed benchmark results on state-of-the-art FL algorithms, please refer to our technical report \cite{chai2020fedeval}.
+\hlminor{To demonstrate the usability of FedEval, we present its detailed workflow when evaluating customized algorithms in \Cref{fig:illustration_example}.
+As illustrated in the figure, the researchers can provide strategy functions to customize the behaviors of the FL algorithm, \eg, how the parameters are aggregated at the server and how to set the global updates to the local model.
+Meanwhile, the researchers can use customized callback functions to perform experiments of attacking and defending against the attacks.
+On the client side, we can use callback functions to poison the data before local training or poison the model before uploading local updates.
+On the server side, we can use callback functions to perform data-revealing attacks when receiving individual client updates and detect the poisoning updates before the aggregation.
+Due to the space limitation, we put the full description of the function interface of FedEval in the appendix.}